fstiewitz/keybinding-mode/README.md

 ### Local keymaps

-If you have only one open project and it contains a `.advanced-keybindings.cson`, it loads modes from that file at startup. `!autostart` in local keymaps override global `!autostart`.
+If your project contains a `.advanced-keybindings.cson`, it loads modes from that file at startup. `!autostart` in local keymaps override global `!autostart`.

 ### Service Interface